 Why is honey not safe for young babies?

 Honey is on the list of foods that aren't safe for baby because it occasionally contains bacteria that can produce toxins in your baby's intestines.
-These toxins can lead to infant botulism which is very serious.
+Kids Health explain that these toxins can lead to infant botulism which is very serious, which we talk about in more detail below.

 Furthermore, it's important to remember that honey is sugar, and too much of it can lead to tooth decay, even after the one year mark.
-This is just another reason why honey isn't suitable for small baby's and once they are having regular sweeter treats, it's important to make sure you start to thoroughly brush baby's teeth.
+As we've touched on, this is just another reason why honey isn't suitable for small babies.
+Once you baby is having regular sweeter treats, it's important to make sure you start to thoroughly brush baby's teeth.

 What is infant botulism?